ufo2mstar/ufo2mstar.github.io/_posts/2017-08-19-primer_git.md

 * content
 {:toc}

-> Oh, my dear Git..
+> Oh, my dear Git...
 How did I ever code without you by my side! :love_letter:

 # Please learn Git!
 ASAP..
 _**Quick tip for developers**_:  if you are not using **git** (even if you are using some other [Version Control System](https://betterexplained.com/articles/a-visual-guide-to-version-control/)) for your development, please pause your life and learn it! :flushed:
 In all seriousness, I feel that it is one of the most under-rated tools that neither schools cover as a requisite in courses nor do developers spend a lot of time mastering.

-I am relatively new to the world of Git as well (coming form [SVN] and thinking that it was all that!)
+I am relatively new to the world of Git as well (coming from [SVN] and thinking that it was all that!)

 ### quick side-note
 Here is some bashing or [SVN]
 1. [SVN, Git Out of Here](https://mentormate.com/blog/differences-git-svn/)
 2. [and other proselytization](http://blog.teamtreehouse.com/why-you-should-switch-from-subversion-to-git)

-but to be fair, here are [some things myth busting](https://svnvsgit.com/), but personally the killer fact that it is a [Distributed local VCS](https://betterexplained.com/articles/intro-to-distributed-version-control-illustrated/) does it for me.
+but to be fair, here are [some things myth busting](https://svnvsgit.com/), but personally the killer fact that it is a a [Distributed local VCS](https://betterexplained.com/articles/intro-to-distributed-version-control-illustrated/) does it for me, (now that I understand the workflow better).

 ## Sources to start from